 • This Indian Yellow Rice recipe is naturally gluten-free, vegetarian, and vegan, but is full of amazing flavor!

-• While this dish may be an Americanized version of traditional Indian rice dishes, it’s still yummy and pairs well with other Indian-inspired recipes such as this Coconut Lentil Curry!
+• While this easy yellow rice may be a slightly Americanized version of traditional Indian cuisine, it’s still yummy and pairs well with other Indian-inspired recipes such as this Coconut Lentil Curry!

 • The chopped cashews on top add crunch and even more healthy nutrition.